USEPA/CMAQ/CCTM/docs/Developer_Guide/CMAQ_Dev_Guide.md

 Disclaimer
 --
-The information in this Developer Manual has been funded wholly or in part by the United States Environmental Protection Agency.
+The information in this Developer Guide has been funded wholly or in part by the United States Environmental Protection Agency.
 The draft version of this document has not been subjected to the Agency’s peer and administrative review, nor has it been approved for publication as an EPA document.
 The draft document is currently being edited and reviewed by the Community Modeling and Analysis System Center; this content has not yet been reviewed or approved by the EPA.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.

 Introduction
 =================================